seemsartless/open-graph-card-generator/README.md

 - `draw.rectangle()` the centre rectangle that makes the text easier to read over the blurred background image, and the center green line
 - `draw.text()` to write the three lines of text

+That's it!
+Clearly there should be more error checking, all of this could be made into a more flexible Python object, and so on.
+But the intent was a quick and easy to understand script.
 You can see the documentation for these attributes and functions at https://pillow.readthedocs.io/en/stable/reference/index.html